 As our population continues to age, the demand for geriatric care continues to grow.
 Geriatric nursing care plans are an essential component in ensuring the comfort and well-being of our elderly population.
 With a focus on personalized care and addressing the specific needs of the elderly, geriatric nursing care plans help nurses to provide the best possible care for their elderly patients.

-In this nursing care plan guide are 11 nursing diagnosis for the care of the elderly (older adult) or geriatric nursing or also known as gerontological nursing.
+In this nursing care plan guide are 11 nursing diagnoses for the care of the elderly (older adults) or geriatric nursing or also known as gerontological nursing.
 Learn about the assessment, care plan goals, and nursing interventions for gerontology nursing in this post.

-Since aging is a normal and fundamental part of life.
-Providing nursing care for elderly clients should not only be isolated to one field but is best given through a collaborative effort which includes their family, community, and other health care team.
+As people age, they require more specialized care and attention to manage the various health challenges they face.
+Since aging is a normal and fundamental part of life, providing nursing care for elderly clients should not only be isolated to one field but is best given through a collaborative effort that includes their family, community, and other health care team.
 Through this, nurses may be able to use the expertise and resources of each team to improve and maintain the quality of life of the elderly.

 Geriatric nursing care planning centers on the aging process, promotion, restoration, and optimization of health and functions; increased safety; prevention of illness and injury; facilitation of healing.

 Here are eleven (11) nursing care plans (NCP) and nursing diagnoses for geriatric nursing or nursing care of the elderly (older adult):

 - Adult Failure to Thrive

 - Risk for Deficient Fluid Volume